KillrVideo/killrvideo.github.io/src/site/docs/development/setup-docker-environment.md

 project and it contains all the basic services that KillrVideo projects need.
 If you open it, you'll see it contains definitions for spinning up:
 - **DataStax Enterprise**: The microservices you're writing will interact with this node to store data and provide the functionality of the site.
+Our DSE image also bootstraps the schema and DSE search config needed by your microservices.
 - **[etcd][etcd]**: This key-value store is used as our service registry (i.e. so that the various applications and services know what IP addresses to use to talk to other services)
 - **[Registrator][registrator]**: An application that listens to the internal Docker API for